 Your call… take them or leave them.

 I truly feel that I am allowing people the opportunity to enhance photos, occasionally “save” an image, and create an artistic interpretation of their imagery.
 There are times where even the most experienced photographers need a boost in Lightroom or Photoshop, just as the darkroom was utilized from the past.
-Many experienced photographers use editing software to create works of art.
+Many experienced photographers (such as Joel Grimes, Trey Radcliff and thousands of others) use editing software to create works of art.
 And to me, I think it is wonderful.